Proof of Reserves in Crypto Lending: Why It Matters

 What Is Proof of Reserves?

-Proof of reserves is a verification process that demonstrates a crypto platform holds enough assets to cover all customer deposits.
-At its core, it answers a simple question: does the platform actually have the money it claims to have?
+I'll cut straight to it: proof of reserves is a verification process that demonstrates a crypto platform holds enough assets to cover all customer deposits.
+It answers the question that should have been asked in 2021 but wasn't: does the platform actually have the money it claims to have?

-In traditional banking, this function is served by regulatory requirements, FDIC insurance, and periodic audits by licensed accounting firms.
-Banks are required to maintain certain reserve ratios and are subject to examination by regulators.
+Full glossary entryComing from traditional finance, this concept isn't revolutionary.
+Banks face regulatory requirements, FDIC insurance, and periodic audits by licensed accounting firms.
+They're required to maintain certain reserve ratios and submit to examination by regulators.

-Crypto lending platforms, particularly those operating outside of traditional regulatory frameworks, have historically had no comparable requirements.
-Proof of reserves is an attempt to fill that gap through a combination of cryptographic techniques and third-party attestations.
+Crypto lending platforms — particularly those operating outside traditional regulatory frameworks — had no comparable requirements until recently.
+Proof of reserves attempts to fill that gap through cryptographic techniques and third-party attestations.

 Why Proof of Reserves Became Essential